GaIacticWar/Fallout2_Key_Remapper_Interface_Extender/README.md

 ### 🗃️ Directory Structure

 <p align="justify">
-To install the mod manually or include it in your mod manager, structure your Fallout 2 directory as follows:
+&nbsp;&nbsp;&nbsp;&nbsp;To install the mod manually or include it in your mod manager, structure your Fallout 2 directory as follows:
 </p>

 ```text